charleshenryhugo/IMLAB/README.md

 # IMLAB
-A image processing system based on TNRD developed by MATLAB.
+An image processing system based on TNRD developed by MATLAB.